companieshouse/insolvency-api/apispec/api-filing-overview.md

+This is a draft update to the [API Filing Overview in the current developer specs](https://developer-specs.company-information.service.gov.uk/manipulate-company-data-api-filing/guides/overview) incorporating proposed changes to explain how to use the Insolvency API.

 # Overview

 Companies House API Filing service allows 3rd party software to file certain forms and change certain company data with Companies House.